defx/dynamo/README.md

 ## \[x-\*\] attributes

-Tandem will look for a set of "special" attributes prefixed with an "x-" that you can use to tell it how to update your HTML.
+tupelo will look for a set of "special" attributes prefixed with an "x-" that you can use to tell it how to update your HTML.
 For example, lets say that your HTML includes a list of products that you would like your users to be able to sort in the browser.

 Here's our basic HTML...